Lodennn/Movies-CRUD-System/README.md

 I've created a `SnackBar` logic to inform the user what is happening in the system when he interacts with our system.

+### `Validations`

+I've added a validation system for each `Form` to make the system secure and to make sure that the user deals with the system in a right way.

 ## Technologies[Development]

 ### `Custom Hooks`